-Amy was born and raised in Los Angeles.
-After graduating with a degree in English from Scripps College in 2014 and working in LA theatres including at Center Theatre Group, she moved to London in 2015 where she earned her MA in Theatre and Performance at Queen Mary University of London (Distinction).
-She is currently a PhD candidate in Drama at Queen Mary, researching the politics and aesthetics of London Shakespearean theatre industry practices of being ‘radical’, ‘experimental’ or ‘innovative’.
+She was born and raised in Los Angeles.
+After graduating with a degree in English from Scripps College in 2014 and working in LA theatres including Center Theatre Group, she moved to London in 2015 to study her MA in Theatre and Performance at Queen Mary University of London (Distinction) and her PhD in Drama.

-She is currently a Teaching Associate in the Drama department at Queen Mary, where she has taught on the core first-year course Cultural Histories of Theatre and the second-year course, London Performance Now.
+She has worked as Teaching Associate in the Drama department at Queen Mary, where she taught on the core first-year course Cultural Histories of Theatre and the second-year course, London Performance Now.

 She is an editor, and has published in Research in Drama Education, Humanities and Shakespeare Bulletin.
-She is a contributor to Exeunt Magazine, a theatre magazine that aims to provide performance reviews in unique, playful and critical forms beyond the star and grading format.
+She is a contributor to Exeunt Magazine, a theatre magazine that aims to provide performance reviews in unique, playful and critical forms.

 She can also be found on Twitter: @bardythoughts